awi-esc/ModelWeights.jl/README.md

 # ModelWeights

-This repository contains the code for the Julia Package SimilarityWeights, which computes so called **independence** and **performance** weights for each loaded climate model, namely according to the approach from Brunner et al. (2020).
+This repository contains the code for the Julia Package ModelWeights, which computes so called **independence** and **performance** weights for each loaded climate model, namely according to the approach from Brunner et al. (2020).
 The documentation is found here:

 <!-- This approach assigns lower weights to models that make similar predictions (in a predefined reference period).
 Models whose predictions are further away (compared to the predictions of the other models in the ensemble) receive larger weights.  -->